GoldStar184/Xtreme-Wiki/File-Formats/Asset-Packs.md

 Installing Asset Packs is quite easy and straightforward.
 First, make sure you're on an updated version of XFW before you begin, Asset Packs were added in v40!
 Then, find some packs to install (we have a channel in our discord where you can find some) or make your own (see below).
 Once you have some packs to install:

-- Open qFlipper and navigate to `SD Card` and into `dolphin_custom`; if you do not see this folder, try reinstalling the firmware, or create it yourself.
+- Open qFlipper and navigate to `SD Card` and into `asset_packs`; if you do not see this folder, try reinstalling the firmware, or create it yourself.

-- Here (`SD/dolphin_custom`) is where all Asset Packs are stored.
+- Here (`SD/asset_packs`) is where all Asset Packs are stored.
 Simply unzip your packs and upload the folders here.

-  If you did this correctly, you should see `SD/dolphin_custom/PackName/Anims` and/or `SD/dolphin_custom/PackName/Icons`.
+  If you did this correctly, you should see `SD/asset_packs/PackName/Anims` and/or `SD/asset_packs/PackName/Icons`.

 - Now simply open the Xtreme Settings app (from the home screen press `Arrow UP` and then `Xtreme Settings`) and select the asset pack you want.
 When you back out, Flipper will restart and your animations and icons will use the ones from the selected pack!